Can You Really Have Viagra Headache?

 The active salt in Viagra, Sildenafil, expands the blood vessels to help increase blood flow.

-But the medication does not just affect blood vessels in the penile region.
+However, the medication does not just affect blood vessels in the penile region.
 It also affects the blood vessels and blood flow in other parts of the body.

 The sudden relaxation of the blood vessels increases the blood flow and can result in headaches.

-Viagra headache may accompany other side effects such as flushing and nausea.
+Viagra headache may accompany other side effects such as flushing and Nausea.

 Headache from Viagra usually isn’t serious and may last about 1 to 3 hours.